When you see a cockroach in your home, your first thought probably isn’t, “Is that a palmetto bug or a cockroach?”

 Ultimately, when living in a climate that sustains palmetto bugs and other roaches, they’ll be interested in the food, water, and shelter that your house provides.
 We recommend developing a relationship with a professional pest control service to conduct regularly scheduled maintenance.
 The money you spend will go towards preventing all pests and will bring you and your family greater peace of mind and health.

 Stop Palmetto Bugs From Entering Your Home with Insectek

 At Insectek Pest Solutions, we’re dedicated to keeping your home safe from all pests, bugs, and unwanted intruders.
 We have experienced technicians who can identify the different signs of potential infestations and treat them before they become debilitating to your home.

-Take the next step towards a pest-free future and sign up for a free consultation today.
+Take the next step towards a pest-free future and get a free instant evaluation today.
 We promise we don’t bite.